Data-enabled Policy Optimization for the Linear Quadratic Regulator: Data-enabled policy optimization

-The proof is technical and included in Appendix \ref{app:2}.
-The key to show the convergence of DeePO is to select an appropriate stepsize such that the policy sequence is feasible and stays in the sublevel set associated with the initial policy $G^0 \in \mathcal{S}_G$.
+Under the gradient dominance property of degree 1 in Lemma \ref{lem:pl} and the local smoothness in Lemma \ref{lem:smooth}, we now show the global sublinear convergence of DeePO.
+The key is to select an appropriate stepsize such that the policy sequence is feasible and stays in the sublevel set associated with the initial policy $G^0 \in \mathcal{S}_G$.
 For simplicity, let $\mu_0$ and $l_0$ denote the projected gradient dominance and smoothness constants of $J(G)$ over $\mathcal{S}_G(J(G^0))$, respectively.
-We now present our main result.
+We present our convergence result in the following theorem. { \begin{theorem}[\textbf{Global convergence}] For $G^0\in \mathcal{S}_G$ and a stepsize $\eta \in (0,1/l_0]$, the update (\ref{equ:gd}) leads to $G^k \in \mathcal{S}_G(J(G^0)), \forall k \in \mathbb{N}$.
+Moreover, for any $\epsilon> 0$ and